IEP Behavior Documentation Checklist: What to Bring to the Annual Review

 The IEP team does not want your opinion.
 They want your data.

-The special education teacher cannot write IEP behavior goals examples without baseline data.
-The school psychologist cannot recommend services without proof.
+The special education teacher cannot write IEP behavior goals without baseline data.
+The school psychologist cannot recommend services without something to work from.

 You are the classroom teacher.
-You are the primary source of that proof.
+You are the primary source of that classroom-level data.

 The 5 things to document before every annual review